bluflowr/theywritecode/README.md

 ### 4. SECRET_KEY and Credentials
 Rename `secret_example.py` to `secret.py`

 Go to <http://www.miniwebtool.com/django-secret-key-generator/>, create your secret key, copy it.
-Open your `petfinder/secret.py`, find `key` line, paste your secret key.
+Open `secret.py`, find `key` line, paste your secret key.
 Go to [Twitter](https://dev.twitter.com/).
-Once created, enter your Twitter credentials.
+Once you've created you app keys and access tokens, enter your Twitter credentials in `secret.py`.

 ### 5. Initialize the database